-For each family member age six (6) and above, verification of Social Security Number will be obtained only once.
+For each family member, verification of Social Security Number will be obtained only once.
 This verification will be accomplished prior to admission.
 When a family member who did not have a Social Security Number at admission receives a Social Security Number, that number will be verified at the next regular reexamination.
-Likewise, when a child turns six (6), their verification will be obtained at the next regular reexamination.